TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/026 Removing a todo.md

 Finally, in line 8, we also remove the relevant `Todo` from the `todos` collection, i.e. the collection displayed in the table.\
 An alternative approach would be to re-fetch all the todos through the `TodoHome`.

+Note: Now we have the `errorLabel` and as mentioned earlier, the `TodoHome.GetAsync()` call in the `OnInitializedAsync()` method could actually fail, if something goes wrong behind the scenes.
+We should surround it with a try-catch, and inside the catch, we update the `errorLabel` with an error message.
+The slide and code on GitHub will be updated later to reflect this.

 ### The view

 Next up, we need to add that new column with the delete button to the table.\